bob1de/hass-apps/docs/apps/schedy/tips-and-tricks/dynamic-times.rst

 introduced.
 If it's not, the rule is ignored and processing continues at the next rule, as always.

 There is still one thing missing in order to make this work properly.
-You need to notify Schedy about state changes of the used entities by firing an event.
+Schedy needs to be notified about state changes of the used entities by adding them to the ``watched_entities`` configuration.
 How that's done is described in :ref:`this example
 <schedy/expressions/examples/considering-the-state-of-entities>`.

 You could now make the temperature configurable via an